eins78/json-to-shell-as-a-service/README.md

 ## Kudos

-This is more or less a wrapper around the [bash-vars](https://www.npmjs.org/package/bash-vars) modules by @dominictarr.
+This is more or less a wrapper around the [bash-vars](https://www.npmjs.org/package/bash-vars) module by @dominictarr.